 Red drum have large, stout sagittae that are thick enough to be opaque (Figure 5.1).
 The sagitta is slightly elongate and ovoid with a rather straight and slightly crenate dorsal margin and a convex ventral margin (Chao 1978).
-The anterior and posterior portions are about the same height forming a rectangular surface.
+The anterior and posterior portions are about the same height, forming a rectangular surface.
 There are often one or more knobby protrusions on the distal face.

-Figure 5.1 Red drum sagittal otoliths medial and top view.
+Figure 5.1 Proximal and dorsal views of red drum sagittal otolith.